 Confidence levels have been determined from the empirical strain data using the fitted GPDs.
 In the cases where survey bays were measured multiple times during the longwall extraction, the maximum tensile strain and the maximum compressive strain were used in the analysis (i.e. single tensile strain and single compressive strain measurement per survey bay).
-A summary of the predicted strains outside but within 250 metres of the proposed longwalls (i.e. above solid coal) is provided in Table 4.5.
+A summary of the predicted strains outside but within 250 metres of Longwalls B1 to B3 (i.e. above solid coal) is provided in Table 4.6.